lrfinotti/cybr201_book/03-Number_Theory.md

 \end{align*}
 ```

-Hence, these primes are the *building blocks* for integers.
+Hence, prime numbers are the *(indivisible) building blocks* for integers.

+It is not too hard to prove this theorem, but we will skip for the sake of brevity.
+Instead, we will illustrate it with direct computations, e.g., writing a function to compute the factorization of a given integer.

-Although you will write your own function for prime factorization, of course, Sage has its own:
+Although you will write your own function for prime factorization in your homework, of course, Sage has its own:

 ```{code-cell} ipython3
 for year in range(2024, 2027):